Our Services

 Ensuring your staff are confident and ready to welcome disabled people and their Assistance Dog is vital – they are one of the first impressions people are given of your business!

-Our staff training can be delivered virtually or in person, and is made up of the following sections:
+Our practical Assistance Dog access training can be delivered virtually or in person, and is made up of the following sections:

 Policy writing and advice